How Do You Like Wednesday?: Journey on the Country Signs of 212 Municipalities in Hokkaidō

 Another popular series in earlier years.
 Suzui and Ōizumi travel their motherland, Hokkaidō, visiting each municipalities one by one, 212 in total at the time.

 To choose where to visit, however, they randomly pick a card.
-Each card has country signs (logo signs for tourists) representing each municipality, and they have to visit there.
+Each card has logo signs for tourists representing each municipality, and they have to visit there.
 If they pick a card showing the sign of the town in southern Hokkaidō, then they have to go there even if they are 400 km away in northern Hokkaidō.
 When Ōizumi heard the concept for the first time, naturally, he replied "It's nothing different from the Journey on a Dice!".

 Tokyo Walker

-The episode title is a reference to Tokyo Walker, a famous town magazine.
-This time, Ōizumi was given a chance to choose any place he wants to go by himself, as long as it's within Tokyo.
-What he did not know, however, is the fact that they have to go all the places on foot.
+The episode title is a reference to Tokyo Walker, a magazine.
+This time, Ōizumi was given a chance to choose any place he wants to go by himself, as long as it is within Tokyo.
+He did not know that they have to go all the places on foot.